oras-project/oras-www/docs/CLI/6_reference_types.md

 ## Discovering Artifact References

 The ORAS Artifacts Specification defines a [referrers API][oras-artifacts-referrers] for discovering references to a `subject` artifact.
-In the above case, oras discover can show the the list of references to the $IMAGE
+In the above case, oras discover can show the the list of references to the container image.

 - Using `oras discover`, view the graph of artifacts now stored in the registry

   ```bash
   oras discover -o tree $IMAGE
   ```

-- The output shows the beginning of a graph of artifacts, where the signature is viewed as a child of the $IMAGE
+- The output shows the beginning of a graph of artifacts, where the signature is viewed as a child of the container image

   ```output
   localhost:5000/net-monitor:v1